Looking at the central character which will act as a common thread through the manual stressing on the element of storytelling

 A game to see who catches the maximum number of fish in their crows beak.
 Whos pet is the best fed!

-s, paper and match-sticks.
+Making a whistle with ice cream sticks, rubber bands, paper and match-sticks.
 Call your pet back to you!

 Put the crow down to rest.